Keats/vincentprouillet/content/articles/using-the-wheel.md

 $ pip install wheel # with pip version >= 1.4
 ```
 At this point you remember that not even 10 lines above, I said we didn't use to use pypi to deploy.
-Wheels are zip archives that python can execute so that means we can actually use the wheel of wheel to install wheel (yo dawg).
+Wheels are zip archives that python can execute so that means we can actually use the wheel of wheel to install wheel (yo dawg, I heard you liked wheels).
 You could download the wheel manually and installing using whatever deployment system you are using but let's install from pip locally.

 Now that you got pip and your requirements file ready, time to reinvent the wheels (haha...).